©

 Val d'Isère Partner mountains of the Under Antarctica mission

-“Supporting this expedition is a way of expressing our conviction that mountain regions have a role to play in advancing knowledge and protecting the climate.”
+Supporting this expedition is a way of expressing a simple conviction: mountain communities have a vital role to play in advancing climate knowledge and helping to protect our environment” said Patrick Martin, Mayor of Val d’Isère, at the launch of the project.

-Looking back on the expedition 80 days of adventure
+Expedition highlights 80 days of adventure

 Southern Pole of Inaccessibility

-Geographic Southern Pole
+Southern Pole Geographic

 Final destination Hercules Inlet

-On 21 January 2026 at 8:50 pm (French time), after 80 days of expedition and 4,000 kilometres covered, they reached Hercules Inlet.
-Under Antarctica thus becomes the first French crossing of the Antarctic interior by kite-ski and the first kite-ski expedition dedicated to polar science.
+On 21 January 2026 at 8:50 p.m.
+(French time), after 80 days of expedition travel and 4,000 kilometres covered, Heïdi Sevestre and Matthieu Tordeur arrived at Hercules Inlet.
+Under Antarctica thus became the first French crossing of the Antarctic interior by kite-ski, as well as the first kite-ski expedition dedicated to advancing polar science.

 A large-scale international educational commitment